The Attingham Daybed

 Marks and inscriptions

-Armrest: 'TM' monogram, surmounted by a coronet of strawberry leaves.
+Armrest: 'MT' monogram, surmounted by a coronet of strawberry leaves.

 Makers and roles